 5 Reasons Why Adding an Interior Designer to Your Renovation Team is Worth It

-Interior designers work as a liaison between the contractor/ subcontractors and the client making sure all parties are up to date, on the same page and working towards a smooth and successful renovation, all while assisting on making design decisions and selections with the client in a timely manner.
+Interior designers work as a liaison between the contractor/ subcontractors and the client making sure all parties are up to date, on the same page and working towards a smooth and successful renovation.
 In addition, designers are well versed in many different skills and wear a lot of hats.
 Really, they are your teammate to be there from the very start of a project through to completion.
 It’s important to get a designer on your team the very beginning of your project to assist you in making decisions starting with the planning phase.

 Your architect will draw up the plans and hand them off, your contractor will do the work to complete the structural elements and you will be left with a beautifully renovated space, waiting for an interior designer to step in and bring your dreams to reality.
 A designer will help guide you from the planning phase, through the renovation and past the installation of furnishings and other aspects that make the new space truly livable.